jovangolic/erp-front/README.md

 # Frontend – React + Vite

-# Front-end is not finished yet, currently, work in progress
+# Front-end is not finished yet, currently, UI/UX is in progress

 ## ERP Frontend System G-soft ERP for micro, small and medium-sized enterprises
 ## Description: